 The high season in Iceland coincides with the summer months, going from June to August.
 This is when the country welcomes the majority of its visitors and the roads are at their busiest.
 Iceland is a small country with a finite amount of space and resources, so this time of year is particularly heavy on the immediate environment.

 Here’s one way that you can really make a difference: don’t choose the summer months to travel to Iceland.
-The ideal months are May and September.
+The ideal months are May and September, when the weather is ideal to enjoy your motorhome hire.
 This is when the weather conditions and the longer daylight hours still allow for optimum enjoyment, but the pressure on the roads, sights and general infrastructure is much less intense.

 As well as being more environmentally friendly, traveling at this time of year has other benefits.
 Prices are generally more affordable in the low season, so you’ll pay less for camper van rentals and for campground fees, as well as for tours and services!